-Saitech Inc., being AbilityOne authorized also support are efforts in assisting Government and private sector companies to achieve, grow and assist in their Supplier Diversity programs.
+Saitech Inc., being AbilityOne authorized also supports our efforts in assisting Government and private sector companies to achieve, grow, and assist in their Supplier Diversity programs.

 Employs approximately 45,000 people who are blind or have significant disabilities

 Operates at more than 1,000 locations representing 40 government agencies across 15 time zones including all 50 states and Guam